Scientific Name

 Description

-Hoya carnosa is a vining succulent with smooth, thick, up to 3 inches (7.5 cm) long leaves paired on opposite sides along the stems.
+Hoya carnosa is a vining succulent with smooth, thick leaves up to 3 inches (7.5 cm) long, paired on opposite sides along the stems.

 Twenty or more star-shaped flowers, up to 0.5 inches (1.5 cm) across, typically light pink (but may vary from near-white to dark pink), are borne in pendulous convex clusters, 2 or 3 inches (5 or 8 cm) across.

-When your Hoyas finishes blooming, leave the flower stalk, as it may produce new flowers.
-Removing the stalk forces the plant to produce a new stalk, which delays blooming and wastes energy.
+When your Hoyas finish blooming, leave the flower stalk, as it may produce new flowers.
+Removing the stalk forces the plant to produce a new one, delaying blooming and wasting energy.
 They are light feeders, and a monthly drink of compost tea or dilute fish emulsion provides all the nutrition these tropicals need.
 Hoyas like the security of a snug pot, and plants that are a bit root-bound will flower more prolifically than those swimming around in a giant pot.

 See more at How to Grow and Care for Hoya.